-- Creating a safe space and nurturing healthy relationships for students - · Helping kids identify their emotions as a first step toward getting calm and centered - Using exercises that help mind-body connections to help kids manage their emotions - Helping students learn self-regulation strategies to help them calm down during a trigger experience - Noticing changes in student behavior and working with a guidance counselor or school social worker to bring in additional support - Championing healthy, trusting relationships by connecting each student with at least two other caring adults - · Helping students understand how their brains work so they can be aware of how they learn - Helping students build a vocabulary for the emotions they feel themselves and observe in others
+- Creating a safe space and nurturing healthy relationships for students - · Helping kids identify their emotions as a first step toward getting calm and centered - Using exercises that help mind-body connections to help kids manage their emotions - Helping students learn self-regulation strategies to help them calm down during a trigger experience - Noticing changes in student behavior and working with a guidance counselor or school social worker to bring in additional support - Championing healthy, trusting relationships by connecting each student with at least two other caring adults - Helping students understand how their brains work so they can be aware of how they learn - Helping students build a vocabulary for the emotions they feel themselves and observe in others

 Fortunately, there are resources available in Ohio for our educators.
 The Ohio Mental Health and Addiction Services Trauma-Informed Care Initiative is working state-wide to deliver professional development for those who are in contact with children who have experienced trauma.
 The Ohio Department of Education website references the effects of trauma and offers resources that describe Trauma Informed Schools as places where students and staff feel safe, welcome, and supported, and where the impact of trauma is at the center of the mission of delivering education content and policy development for the functioning of the school.
+Further, our OEA-AE members have the opportunities to learn more about Trauma Informed Practices through multiple workshops and trainings offered through OEA/NEA throughout the year.